 Much of his music is for soloists and chamber ensembles, with or without electronic enhancement.
 He also creates fixed media audio and audio-visual works, installations, and scores for dance and film.

 Adam earned a PhD at the University of Florida and previous degrees at Queen’s University Belfast and Georgia State University.
-Adam has enjoyed over 200 performances of his music in 10 countries.
-Groups for which he has composed include Bent Frequency, Beo String Quartet, Chamber Cartel, Iktus Percussion, and loadbang.
+Adam has enjoyed nearly 300 performances of his music in 12 countries.
+Groups for whom he has composed include Bent Frequency, Beo String Quartet, Chamber Cartel, Iktus Percussion, and loadbang.
 His work also shows up regularly on acronymic conferences and festivals such as EMM, IHS, LAC, NACUSA, NYCEMF, SCI, and SEAMUS.
+He currently lives in Dallas, TX.